vert-x/vert-x.github.io/docs_md/core_manual_python.md

 And notice how data you send (and hit enter) is echoed back to you.

 Congratulations!
 You've written your first verticle.

+*In the rest of this manual we'll assume the code snippets are running inside a verticle.*

 ## Accessing the Vert.x API